 - Detailed CHIRP ClearVü+ HD Sonar with 10° image angle

-- Most accurate depth contours available.
+- Most accurate depth contours are available.

 - Newly designed ice shuttle